lisavogtsf/iterators_lab/README.md

 Research the following term and summarize your findings on it two to three sentences:

 * `higher-order function`
+A higher-order function is a function that operates on either functions.
+This can be done by taking in a function as a parameter, creating a function or returning a function

 Pretending we implemented the following methods, update this README with a description of each of the following and an example you've created: